 Lifebulb is considered a covered entity under HIPAA guidelines, which means we are subject to all HIPAA rules and regulations.
 If you have any questions (or recommendations) about our privacy and security practices, we want to help.
 Contact us at firstname.lastname@example.org.

 At Lifebulb, our biggest difference lies in our therapists.
 Many practices, large and small, often put growing businesses before growing people.
 It may sound simple, but at Lifebulb, we treat our therapists like valuable people that provide a valuable service.
 What does that mean for our clients?
-While we believe therapists and counselors, regardless of where they work, do their best for their clients, we've found that therapists who genuinely enjoy where they work are able to provide the best therapy for generalized anxiety disorder to those they help.
+While we believe therapists and counselors, regardless of where they work, do their best for their clients, we've found that therapists who genuinely enjoy where they work are able to provide the best therapy for generalized anxiety in Alexandria, VA, to those they help.
 To that end, our primary goal at Lifebulb is to provide our therapists with the best possible environment in which to operate.
 In doing so, we believe Lifebulb clients are best positioned to accomplish their therapy goals through in-person counseling or virtual therapy for generalized anxiety disorder.

 At Lifebulb, we are extremely selective about the therapists we hire because we know choosing the right therapist can make all the difference in our clients reaching their goals.
 Our general anxiety therapists are all educated at the masters level and above and have received several years of hands-on training before becoming fully licensed clinicians.
 Even among the pool of highly trained therapists, we only work with those who align with our core values.
-That way, we know your general anxiety therapist will go the extra mile to help you and offer the best therapy for generalized anxiety in Charlottesville, VA online or in-person counseling.
+That way, we know your general anxiety therapist will go the extra mile to help you and offer the best therapy for generalized anxiety in Alexandria online or in-person counseling.

 Lifebulb has several locations for providing in-person counseling and is adding more regularly.
 We also provide telehealth or online therapy session services for those who may live distant from our offices.